GONZALO FARIAS

 image by Roland Lim Photography

-Farias was born in Santiago de Chile, where he began his piano studies at age five.
-He earned his bachelor’s degree at the P.C.
-University of Chile and then continued his graduate piano studies at the New England Conservatory as a full-scholarship student of Wha-Kyung Byun and Russell Sherman.
-He has won first prize at the Claudio Arrau International Piano Competition and prizes at the Maria Canals and Luis Sigall Piano Competitions.
-As a conductor, Farias attended the University of Illinois working with Donald Schleicher, the Peabody Conservatory with Marin Alsop, and worked privately with Larry Rachleff and Otto-Werner Mueller.
+Born in Santiago de Chile, Farias began his piano studies at the age of five.
+He earned his bachelor’s degree from the Pontifical Catholic University of Chile and completed his graduate piano studies at the New England Conservatory as a full-scholarship student of Wha-Kyung Byun and Russell Sherman.
+His honors include First Prize at the Claudio Arrau International Piano Competition, as well as special awards at the Maria Canals and Luis Sigall International Piano Competitions.
+His conducting studies include work at the University of Illinois with Donald Schleicher and the Peabody Conservatory with Marin Alsop, along with private study with Larry Rachleff and Otto-Werner Mueller.